swt30/thesis/chapters/01-introduction/01-introduction.md

 One of the most interesting classes of planets today is that of *super-Earths*, planets with masses between $1$ and $10\,$M$_⊕$.
 With no analogues in the solar system, it is not known whether they are scaled up rocky planets or scaled down Neptunes.
-About 40 super-Earths with measured masses and radii are currently known.
+About forty super-Earths with measured masses and radii are currently known.
 Their radii range from $1$ to $7\,$R$_⊕$.^[This number is taken from the [exoplanets.org](http:///www.exoplanets.org) database (confirmed planets only).]
 With the potential to have moderate atmospheres and plate tectonics, super-Earths represent an important class of planets in the broader context of planetary diversity and planetary habitability.^[@Haghighipour2011; @Baraffe2014]